Apply for Exam | Exam Info | Recertification | Benefits | Procedures | Cost

 MLA → MLT Track

-Start with MLT I
+Pass the MLT I

-Start with MLA I
+Pass the MLA I

 Pass the MLA I (Supplemental)*